vanngocthuyla/vanngocthuyla.github.io/posts/ML/unsupervised.md

 <img src='https://vanngocthuyla.github.io/images/ML/Hclust_Plot.jpg' width="800">

-If the number of clusters is set to five, the algorithm will return the assigned cluster for each sample.
+If the number of clusters was set to five, the algorithm would return the assigned cluster for each sample.

 |Sample|Cluster ID|
 |:----:|:-------:|